CV-MM-Lab/PatternDiff/README.md

 conda env create -f environment.yml
 ```
 ## Inference
-You can download the model weight from this Link.
+You can download the model weight from this [Link](https://huggingface.co/YSYS1103/PatternDiff).
 ```bash
 python demo.py --input_ckpt <model weight path>
 ```
 ## PatternFasion Dataset
 First, it is required to download three datasets: [DressCode](https://github.com/aimagelab/dress-code), [VITON-HD](https://github.com/shadow2496/VITON-HD) and [StreetTryOn](https://github.com/cuiaiyu/street-tryon-benchmark).
 Note that only the upper body category data from the DressCode dataset is needed, and the file shall be renamed as dresscode.
-All other annotation data should be downloaded from this link.
+All other annotation data should be downloaded from this [Link](https://huggingface.co/datasets/YSYS1103/PatternFashion).
 The data format of the dataset is shown below.
 ```
 PatternFasion/
    --dresscode/